lf-edge/eve/CONTRIBUTING.md

 ### Check your changes

-The EVE project uses CircleCI to verify changes do not negatively impact the style or functionality of the documentation and code.
+The EVE project uses GitHub Actions to verify changes do not negatively impact the style or functionality of the documentation and code.
 Some of these tests can be run locally to verify your work, prior to pushing them to GitHub.